Pros & Cons

 Business interruption insurance could also protect you if a major incident has caused extensive damage to your building.
 This insurance will help you cover expenses and lost revenue if you are forced to stop trading temporarily by a major incident.

 Business Assets and Equipment Cover

 This will cover you if any equipment or assets that you use for your business are stolen or damaged (excluding normal wear and tear).

-This covers you if any goods you have sent are lost or damaged.
-This is particularly important if you are running an online shop and need to post your products to your customers.
+This provides cover if any goods you have sent are lost or damaged.
+This is particularly important if you are running an online shop and need to post products to customers.

 Health and Safety